spine/spine.site/app/views/mobile_docs/example2.md

     module.exports = App

 Our `App` Stage is going to be the first controller instantiated, and in charge or setting up the rest of the application.
-You can see, it's requiring a as-yet undefined controller named `Workouts`, and instantiated `Workouts` in the class's `constructor` function.
+You can see, it's requiring an as-yet undefined controller named `Workouts`, and instantiated `Workouts` in the class's `constructor` function.

-In other words, when our application's first run, the `App` stage is going to be instantiated.
+In other words, when our application first run, the `App` stage is going to be instantiated.
 That will in turn instantiate our `Workouts` controller, where all the action is going to be.
 You can also ignore all the [route stuff](http://spinejs.com/docs/routing) for the time being.

 Now let's setup the aforementioned `Workouts` controller: